ThatCoolCoder/nosper-tty/README.md

 Node.js needs to be installed as `node`.

+1. Download/clone the git repo (remember to use `--recurse-submodules` flag)
+2. Navigate to the directory containing the repo and run `npm install` to get dependencies
-Download/clone the git repo then add `path/to/nosper-tty/bin/` to your PATH environment variable.
+3. Add `path/to/nosper-tty/bin/` to your PATH environment variable.